ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 • Dashboard Integration: Real-time time series dashboards

-• Alert Systems: Automated alerts for important changes
+• Alert Systems: Automated alerts for critical changes

 • Workflow Integration: Embedding analysis in business processes